Canon 200D vs Panasonic GX9

 Body comparison: Canon 200D vs Panasonic GX9

 An illustration of the physical size and weight of the Canon 200D and the Panasonic GX9 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX9 is notably smaller (21 percent) than the Canon 200D.
 Moreover, the GX9 is markedly lighter (10 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the GX9 are weather-sealed.